-All Australian Community member employees requiring access to Treaty Articles must hold a minimum Australian Government BASELINE (which is equivalent to DISP Level 1) security clearance and be checked for indicators of significant ties (to foreign countries).
+All Australian Community member employees requiring access to Treaty Articles must hold a minimum valid and active AGSVA BASELINE security clearance and be checked for indicators of significant ties (to foreign countries).
 These significant ties will be determined by AGSVA, but includes connections to countries proscribed under the ITAR 126.1.
 Should a link be identified to a proscribed country, checks will be conducted on the individual equivalent to an NV1 security clearance.
+Entities are required to sponsor their employees requiring access to Treaty Articles for a security clearance, which requires DISP Level 1 Personnel Security.